 Price: dependent on location and travel time, travel costs, CoVid-19 compliance costs and time expended.

-We will consider a course to be in-house if it is arranged by e.g. a group representing the judiciary or a by a chambers of independent lawyers.
+We will consider a course to be in-house if it is arranged by e.g. a group representing the judiciary or by chambers of independent lawyers, professional or trade groups.

 Fill in the enquiry form and, in the notes, specify the course you are interested in and your proposed dates.
 We'll get back to you.